 CPAC shall be made up of nine representatives plus a non-voting TC liaison.
 All members should be residents.
 Members may not be current Purcellville police officers or other town employees.
 Members must disclose any affiliations that could be sources of bias which would affect their ability to carry out their duties on CPAC.
+Members should receive training on relevant topics to their duties and all aspects of our community, including police practices, civilian oversight, and community diversity.

 TC, which shall be the appointing authority, should make selections based on principles of inclusivity and diversity.
 TC should reach out to community organizations that are dedicated to promoting diversity and inclusion to nominate members for the committee.
 Members could serve a staggered, two-year term and should provide a balance of viewpoints.
 The terms will be staggered by giving four of the initial representatives a one-year term.